wearefrank/frank-runner/README.md

 # Eclipse

-Choose one of the methods described in the sections below:
+Choose one of the methods described in the sections below to run the build.xml and/or restart.bat in your project.
+See section [Switching projects](#switching-projects) for more information on the build.xml and restart.bat and how to add them to your project in case they don't exist yet.

 ## Ant

 Right click on build.xml, Run As, Ant Build.
 The second time you can use the run button on the Toolbar.
-You can either run the build.xml in the Frank!Runner project or a small build.xml in your own project depending on how you want to switch between projects (see section [Switching projects](#switching-projects) above).

 ## Terminal